everycure-org/matrix/docs/src/onboarding/index.md

 7. __Model output__: Dataset containing column where model predictions are ran.
 8. __Reporting__: Any datasets that provide reporting, e.g., convergence plots.

+!!! tip
-> 💡 We name entries in our catalog according to the following format:
+    We name entries in our catalog according to the following format:

->
->  `<pipeline>.<layer>.<name>`
+    `<pipeline>.<layer>.<name>`

 ![](../assets/img/convention.png)

 ### Data fabrication

+!!! tip
-> 🔎 For more information regarding the fabricator, navigate to `pipelines/matrix/packages/data_fabricator`.
+    For more information regarding the fabricator, navigate to `pipelines/matrix/packages/data_fabricator`.

 Our pipeline operates on large datasets, as a result the pipeline may take several hours the complete.
 Unfortunately, large iteration time leads to decreased developer productivity.
 For this reason, we've established a data fabricator to enable test runs on synthetic data.

 To seamlessly run the same codebase on both the fabricated and the production data, we leverage [Kedro configuration environments](https://docs.kedro.org/en/stable/configuration/configuration_basics.html#configuration-environments).

+!!! warning
-> 🆘 Our pipeline is equipped with a `base` and `prod` catalog.
+    Our pipeline is equipped with a `base` and `prod` catalog.
 The `base` catalog defines the full pipeline run on synthetic data.
 The `prod` catalog, on the other hand, plugs into the production sources.

->
-> To avoid full re-definition of all catalog and parameter entries, we're employing a `[soft merge](https://docs.kedro.org/en/stable/configuration/advanced_configuration.html#how-to-change-the-merge-strategy-used-by-omegaconfigloader)` strategy.
+    To avoid full re-definition of all catalog and parameter entries, we're employing a [soft merge](https://docs.kedro.org/en/stable/configuration/advanced_configuration.html#how-to-change-the-merge-strategy-used-by-omegaconfigloader) strategy.
 Kedro will _always_ use the `base` config.
 This means that if another environment is selected, e.g., `prod`, using the `--env` flag, Kedro will override the base configuration with the entries defined in `prod`.
 Our goal is to _solely_ redefine entries in the `prod` catalog when they deviate from `base`.

 The situation is depicted below, in the `base` environment our pipeline will plug into the datasets as produced by our fabricator pipeline, whereas the `prod` environment plugs into the production system.